fenrishunter500/FATEBOOK/New Stress Track.md

 	consequence.
 Luckily, [DUO A] has avoided any damage to her physical body, but she is reverted back to her ordinary form.

-	[DUO B], coming into the scene, notes [DUO A's state and spends her first action attempting an Overcome roll to restore Sally's magical powers.
-Claudia has the [MagicType] Aspect "The Unfetterer", representing her ability to
+	[DUO B], coming into the scene, notes [DUO A]'s state and spends her first action attempting an Overcome roll to restore [DUO A]'s magical powers.
+[DUO B] has the [MagicType] Aspect "[ASPECT]", and after a moment's explanation the GM allows the roll.
+She targets

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUzNDcyNTQ1LC0xMTU0OTA1MDY1LC05OD
+eyJoaXN0b3J5IjpbNTgzODk2MTUyLC0xMTU0OTA1MDY1LC05OD
 I3MTA2NywxNDMxODIxMDc0LDEyMjg2MzY4NDMsLTE1NjI2OTcw
 NzRdfQ==
 -->